 For the unfamiliar, let’s start with a description of matcha.
 Matcha is green tea from the Camellia sinensis, transformed into a very fine powder.
 Unlike other teas derived from Camellia sinensis, matcha has not been fermented.

 This is not its only particularity, as true matcha is derived from tea leaves grown in the shade so that the leaves achieve a dark green color.
 This is what gives matcha its magnificent amino acids.

 When you ingest matcha you are consuming the entire leaf.
 Did you know that one glass of matcha green tea is equal to 10 glasses of regular green tea?
 The antioxidants found in green tea have been found to fight against many forms of cancer, HIV, heart disease and a host of other illnesses and diseases.

 Don’t like or want to drink your matcha?
-Well great news as you can cook and bake with it.
-I already have quite a collection of recipes with matcha for you to get inspired by.
+Well, great news as you can cook and bake with it.
+In Japan matcha is in everything, maybe I need to go to Japan for a full-on matcha discovery 🙂

 PIN IT FOR LATER https://www.pinterest.com/pin/266275396701864967

 Glazed Cherry Matcha Scones

 Wow, these scones were so easy and quick to make.
 I literally made them this Sunday morning for breakfast and they are also perfect for an afternoon tea.
 I upped the sugar and matcha quantity a tad from my original recipe.
 By adding a touch of matcha I created a fusion scone which mixes the traditional English baked good with lovely Japanese notes.